Giresun: History

-During the medieval period, Kerasunt was part of the Byzantine Empire and later the second city of the Empire of Trebizond ruled by the Komnenian dynasty.
-Alexios II Komnenos, Emperor of Trebizond, defeated the Turkmen "Koustoganes" at Kerasunt in September 1302; to secure his victory, Alexios II built a fortress which overlooks the sea.
-From 1244 onwards, the Seljuk Turks moved into the area, pursued at times by the Mongol hordes until in 1461, subsequent to the Fall of Constantinople, the whole of this coast was brought within the Ottoman Empire by Sultan Mehmed II.
-It was briefly occupied by Emirate of Hacıemiroğlu (Emirate of Chalybia) between 1398 and 1400.
-Local traditions claim that Kerasunt held out for many months after the fall of Trebizon in 1461, then surrendered on terms that the Christian inhabitants could remain and retain their arms, but were required to maintain a boat for the use of the Turks on a nearby river.
+During the medieval period, Kerasous was part of the Byzantine Empire and later the second city of the Empire of Trebizond ruled by the Megas Komnenoi.
+Alexios II Megas Komnenos defeated the Turkoman "Koustoganes" at Kerasous in September 1302.
+To secure his victory, Alexios built a fortress which overlooks the sea.
+From 1244 onwards, the Seljuk Turks moved into the area, pursued at times by the Mongols.
+By the 15th century, most of the coast was brought within the Ottoman Empire during the reign of Mehmed II.
+It was briefly occupied by Emirate of Chalybia from 1398 to 1400.
+Local traditions claim that Kerasous held out for many months after the Fall of Trebizon in 1461, then surrendered on the terms that the Christian inhabitants could remain and retain their arms, but were required to maintain a boat for the use of the Turks on a nearby river.
+The Greeks of the island of Aretias held out against the Ottomans for 7 years after the Fall of Trebizond.

-4.2 km east-northeast of Kerasus is a fortified island called Ares (Αρητιας νήσος or Αρεώνησος).
-According to the poetic account of Apollonius of Rhodes, it was here that the Argonauts encountered both the Amazons and a flock of vicious birds.
-The Greeks of the island held out against the Ottomans for 7 years after the fall of Trebizond (modern Trabzon) in 1461.

-Kerasounta became known by its Turkish name Giresun after 1923.
+The city became known by its Turkish name of Giresun after 1923.